phillram/saucelabs-simple-python/README.md

 Very simple tests for Sauce Labs that don't require huge frameworks.

 # W3C
 The minimum Selenium version that supports W3C is 3.8.0.
-If your test is erroring with incompatible browsers or infrastructure errors, then make sure you specify the 'seleniumVersion' parameter.
+If your test is erroring with incompatible browsers or infrastructure errors, then make sure you specify the `seleniumVersion` parameter.
 Additionally, you'll need Safari 11+, Firefox 53+, or Chrome 61+.

 # Appium usage